Swindon Cable: Swindon Cable, The Local Channel and closure

 An experiment in 1987 led to the first television bingo show with cash prizes.
 Viewers marked their cards at home to win cash prizes as Paul Langcaster (who had also trained with Swindon Viewpoint) and Trevor Cribb drew numbers at random in 'The Homeshop Telebingo Show' from a studio dressed with goods available from the Littlewoods catalogue shopping business's retail stores.

-When the sponsorship deal ended, the channel was again re-launched as Swindon's Local Channel.
+When the sponsorship deal ended, the channel was re-launched as Swindon's Local Channel.
 Paul Langcaster remained as the only member of staff and was supported by a team of volunteers including Nobby Swatton and Chris Scott.
 There was a mix of short news, sport and one-off documentaries.
 The popularity and scale of the operation grew as technology improved.
 It eventually had a full-time staff of four and a large team of volunteers.
 They produced a familiar mix of programming about local sports and local news and events.
 The teletext operation was revamped and rebranded as the Swindon Cable Vision information service.

 After a Canadian company (CUC Cablevision, owner of Trilium Cable) took the channel over, its studio was refitted.
-Paul Langcaster visited Canada to make a bid for the investment in programming equipment.
+Langcaster visited Canada to make a bid for the investment in programming equipment.
 The funding meant the move from the Hi-band Umatic format to the latest Sony Betacam format, creating what was then the country's most modern local programming facility.
-Paul Langcaster managed the channel and was joined by Ashley Heath, and together they presented news, views, entertainment and an annual live event, the Cable Christmas Show.
+Langcaster managed the channel and was joined by Ashley Heath, and together they presented news, views, entertainment, and an annual live event, the Cable Christmas Show.

 In 1998, the Swindon team started producing a community news magazine programme for ComTel in Oxford on Channel 10 of the network.
-The programme was called 'Scene 10 - Oxford'.
+The programme was called 'Scene 10 – Oxford'.
 By this time ComTel had become the trading name as they consolidated cable companies across the UK, on the back of providing cable-based telephone services.
 ComTel was eventually rebranded as NTL and finally the Swindon Cable brand disappeared completely.
 During Swindon Cable's last week, Paul Langcaster and Ashley Heath showed excerpts from Swindon-made community television programming.